genetics-statistics/GEMMA/README.md

 models (LMMs) and related models to genome-wide association studies (GWAS) and other large-scale data sets.

+Check out [NEWS.md](NEWS.md) to see what's new in each GEMMA release.

 Please post comments, feature requests or suspected bugs to [Github issues](https://github.com/xiangzhou/GEMMA/issues).